 Original Vintage Swissair Posters & Ephemera –

-Welcoming speech by gallery owner Tomas Rabara, followed by a presentation by Konrad Korsunsky, staff member at Swissair from 1964 to 1998, most recently advertising director.
+Welcoming speech on 3 October by gallery owner Tomas Rabara, followed by a presentation by Konrad Korsunsky, staff member at Swissair from 1964 to 1998, most recently advertising director.

-You may find more about the show as well as the further related events and the listing of available posters here:more The Events The Posters
+You may find more about the show as well as the related public events and the listing of available posters here:more The Events The Posters

 Posters that hardly ever hung in the streets